Closest Thing to Steroids: Top 5 Alternatives

 However, as this study was conducted on rodent models, some remain skeptical towards turkesterone until found effective in humans.

 Turkesterone has not yet been clinically tested in humans, thus with limited research it is impossible to know whether turkesterone can produce steroid-like effects in natural bodybuilders.

-Anecdotally, those who have used turkesterone supplements report results of up to 12lbs (at best), and no visible results (at worst).
+Anecdotally, we have had bodybuilders report of up to 12lbs of muscle gain (at best), and others experience no visible results (at worst).
 Thus, the results on turkesterone could be dependent on the quality of supplement and whether the user is a hyper-responder or not.

 Turkesterone does not bind to the androgen receptor, preventing significant decreases in endogenous testosterone.
-Therefore, natural testosterone levels will remain stable on turkesterone and the typical side effects of steroids; such as high blood pressure, liver toxicity, gynecomastia, etc. will not occur.
+Therefore, we have seen natural testosterone levels remain stable on turkesterone and the typical side effects of steroids; such as high blood pressure, liver toxicity, gynecomastia, etc. do not occur.